 - Consumer home equity: Loans in this category consist of home equity lines of credit and home equity loans.
-As of both June 30, 2023 September 30, 2023 and December 31, 2022, we had total consumer home equity loans of \$1.2 billion, representing 8.6% and 8.8%, respectively, of our total loans as of each period end.
+As of both September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, we had total consumer home equity loans of \$1.2 billion, representing 8.6% and 8.8%, respectively, 8.7% of our total loans as of each period end, both March 31, 2024 and December 31, 2023.
 Home equity lines of credit are granted for ten years with monthly interest-only repayment requirements.
-Full principal repayment is required at the end of the tenyear draw period.
+Full principal repayment is required at the end of the ten-year draw period.
 Home equity lines of credit can be converted to term loans that are fully amortized.
 Underwriting considerations are materially consistent with those utilized in the residential real estate category.
-Collateral consists of a senior or subordinate lien on owner-occupied residential property.

-- Other consumer: Loans in this category consist of unsecured personal lines of credit, overdraft protection, automobile and aircraft loans, home improvement loans and other personal loans.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, we had total other consumer loans of \$207.7 million \$219.7 million and \$194.1 million, respectively, representing 1.5% 1.6% and 1.4%, respectively, of our total loans.
+Collateral consists of a senior or subordinate lien on owner-occupied residential property. - Other consumer: Loans in this category consist of unsecured personal lines of credit, overdraft protection, automobile and aircraft loans, home improvement loans and other personal loans.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, we had total other consumer loans of \$219.7 million \$234.4 million and \$194.1 \$235.5 million, respectively, representing 1.6% and 1.4%, respectively, 1.7% of our total loans, loans as of both March 31, 2024 and December 31, 2023.
 Our policy and underwriting in this category include the following factors, among others: income sources and reliability, credit histories, term of repayment and collateral value, as applicable.

-Other Banking Products and Services
+Other Products and Services